adrianparilli/virtnbdbackup-docker/README.md

   - Renaming / replacing image files on its final location
   - Starting the domain
   Files as persistent NVRAMs are automatically restored
-- Ensure to read and understand documentation regarding virtnbdbackup completely

-Any pull request to improve this work is more than welcome!